tordona/FlipIt/README.md

 ## Requirements

-* Microsoft Windows
+* Microsoft Windows ARM64
 * .NET Framework 4.7.2

 ## Installation

-To install without building with Visual Studio, copy the .scr file on the [Releases](https://github.com/phaselden/FlipIt/releases) page to:
+To install without building with Visual Studio, copy the .scr file on the [Releases](https://github.com/tordona/FlipIt/releases) page to:
-    * C:\Windows\SysWOW64 on 64-bit Windows.
+    * C:\Windows\System32 on 64-bit ARM (ARM64) Windows.
-    * C:\Windows\System32 on 32-bit Windows

 ## Building with Visual Studio

-Run in Release mode and Run as Administrator to have the build event copy the screensaver to the Windows SysWOW64 or System32 folder.
+Run in Release mode and Run as Administrator to have the build event copy the screensaver to the Windows System32 folder.
 Set the Command line arguments to `/s` to have the screensaver display full screen on F5/Start.

 ## Acknowledgements